 1. How can I disable Pop-up Excel Calendar?

-To disable the program temporarily, in Excel 2000/XP/2003 push thebutton on the toolbar, or in Excel 2007/2010 push the button in the ribbon group.
+To disable the program temporarily, in Excel 2000/XP/2003 push the Disable button on the Pop-up Excel Calendar toolbar, or in Excel 2007/2010 push the Disable button in the Pop-up Calendar ribbon group.
 Click the same button again to enable it.

 2. How can I hide/display the Pop-up Excel Calendar toolbar in Excel 2000/XP/2003?